 Pseudonyms include Bailey Morgan, Eric Fitzgerald, Frank Sebastian, Jack Holland, Roy Carroll, Elaine Evans and Barry Miles, as well as the house name of Ellery Queen

-Brewer was a mainstay of the fifties pulp fiction scene, specializing in steamy noir thrillers.
-Besides hisd short stories appearing numerous times in the hard-boiled digests of the time, under numerous pseudonyms, he also cranked out thirty or so paperback originals, usually offering plenty of tough action, dark twists and a generous dollop of sleaze and tease, with such tantalizing titles as The Vengeful Virgin and Nude on Thin Ice.
-Some of his other private eyes include, Bill Maddern, Sam & Tate Morgan and Bill Death.
+Brewer was, of course, one of the shining lights of the Gold Medal era, pumping out a steady stream of twitchy, razor sharp noir thrillers full of damaged men and the femme fatales who beckon them to their doom.
+Besides his short stories appearing numerous times in the hard-boiled digests of the time, under numerous pseudonyms, he also cranked out thirty or so paperback originals, usually offering plenty of tough action, dark twists and a generous dollop of sleaze and tease, with such tantalizing titles as The Vengeful Virgin and Nude on Thin Ice.
+Some of his other private eyes include Sam & Tate Morgan, William Maddern, and Lee Baron.
 Other pen names he used over his long career included Bailey Morgan, Eric Fitzgerald, Frank Sebastian, Jack Holland, Roy Carroll, Elaine Evans and Barry Miles, as well as the house name of Ellery Queen.

 A great checklist, from David Rachel’s always great Noirboiled Notes.